dwdas9/home/articles/SharePoint/SharePoint2007FarmUpgrade.md

 ## Current System Assessment

-HCL's assessment findings based on current CEVA’s SharePoint implementation are:
+Our assessment findings based on current client's SharePoint implementation are:

 - Current SharePoint installation is not implemented for High Availability.
 No business continuity plans defined.
 - Single Point of failure.
 No Disaster Recovery farm exists.
 - Absence of redundancy for some of the server roles.
 - Absence of scalability for some of the server roles.

-# Desired System Specification

 ## General Farm Requirements